The overlooked productivity hack that will improve your work-life balance

 Second Step: Measure the Timings

-Once I highlight which actions to track, I note my timings each time I start and finish them.
+To achieve more flexibility and free time, once I highlight which actions to track, I note the timings when I start and finish them.

 During this preparatory step, I often notice how my completion speed shrinks each time I repeat a task.
 This depends on many parameters like my efficiency, the time of the day, or my mindset.